Virgil van Dijk ‘praying for speedy recovery’ for those hurt in parade incident

 Liverpool captain Virgil van Dijk is “praying for a speedy recovery” for those hurt after a car ploughed into a crowd following the Reds’ Premier League trophy parade in the city on Monday evening.

-A 53-year-old man was arrested after a car struck several pedestrians on Water Street, close to where the parade had finished, with 50 people injured – including one child who was seriously hurt.
+Merseyside Police said a 53-year-old man was arrested on suspicion of attempted murder, dangerous driving and driving while unfit through drugs after a car struck pedestrians on Water Street, close to where the parade had finished, with more than 50 people injured – including one child who was seriously hurt.

+As of Tuesday afternoon, 11 people remained in hospital and were said to be in stable condition.
+More than 50 people were initially taken to hospital, with others treated at the scene.

-In a post on Instagram Stories, Van Dijk wrote: “My thoughts and prayers are with everyone affected.
+Van Dijk wrote on an Instagram Story: “My thoughts and prayers are with everyone affected.
 Praying for a speedy recovery for everyone who suffered injuries.
 We are all with you.”

+Van Dijk’s team-mate Trent Alexander-Arnold, who was born and grew up in West Derby close to the club’s former Melwood training ground, expressed his sympathies on Instagram, adding: “The city will continue to pull together as it always does.”

+Fellow Scouser and former captain Steven Gerrard wrote on Instagram he was “shocked, sickened, and saddened”.

-Van Dijk’s post came after his former boss Jurgen Klopp, who attended Sunday’s final game of the season against Crystal Palace before watching Monday’s parade from a position on the Strand, close to where the incident would later occur on Water Street, offered support to those affected in his own post.
+Ex-Reds manager Jurgen Klopp, who attended Sunday’s game against Crystal Palace and watched Monday’s parade from close to where the incident would later occur, said his family were “shocked and devastated”.

-“My family and I are shocked and devastated,” Klopp wrote on Instagram.
 “Our thoughts and prayers are with all those who are injured and affected.
-You’ll never walk alone.”
+You’ll never walk alone,” he added on Instagram.

-Liverpool chief executive Billy Hogan said in a video posted on the club’s website: “This weekend was one of celebration, emotion and joy spread across the city in our entire fan base, and it ended in unimaginable scenes of distress with this appalling incident.
+Liverpool chief executive Billy Hogan, who paid tribute to the emergency services and hospital staff, said in a video posted on the club’s website: “This weekend was one of celebration, emotion and joy spread across the city in our entire fan base, and it ended in unimaginable scenes of distress with this appalling incident.

-“I’d like to pay tribute to our emergency services and partner agencies – Merseyside Police, North West and St John Ambulance Services, and Merseyside Fire and Rescue – who dealt with the incident, and now our hospital staff across the city who are dealing with those who are injured, including tragically four children.

 “I would also like to thank our supporters who witnessed this event and helped each other where they could.